nirmalfernando/Hotel-Management-System/README.md

 ## Overview

 This project is a Hotel management system with modular API architecture.
-It includes endpoints for user registration, login, and logout, as well as for managing hotels and their rooms.
+It includes endpoints for user registration, login, and logout, as well as for managing hotels and their rooms with a frontend that is designed where user can Register, Login, and Logout, Checkout and Search Hotels and Book the Rooms based on the availability

 ## Prerequisites